Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Observational Results

 Figure \ref{fig:obs_w43b_miri_opt} shows the resulting $\ell_{\mathrm{max}}=4$ map with $\alpha=4641.6$.
 The map has a flatter emission structure near the substellar point in longitude than the $\ell_{\mathrm{max}}=2$ map.
 Its location of maximum brightness is at $(15^{+27}_{-38}) ^{\circ}$ longitude and $(-3^{+13}_{-13}) ^{\circ}$ latitude, relative to the substellar point.
 There appear to be two peaks in the dayside brightness distribution in the median map in Figure \ref{fig:obs_w43b_miri_opt}, but we suggest that the posterior distribution shows this is not a significant feature.
 The large uncertainty of the longitudinal position of the brightness maxima reflects the flat emission structure along the equator near the substellar point, rather than a range of distinct peaks, so the assumed Gaussian distribution that leads to the large uncertainty may not be a good assumption here.
 The latitudinal structure contributes significantly to the eclipse shape, as identified in \citet{hammond2024wasp43b}, and is consistent with a brightness maximum on the equator.
 There is a small asymmetry in the latitudinal structure which is not statistically significant, given the width of the posterior distribution.
 The latitudinal structure varies more smoothly than the longitudinal structure, which transitions from a low gradient near the substellar point to sharp gradients near the terminators.

 \citet{hammond2024wasp43b} suggested that a uniform longitudinal structure near the substellar point could be caused by dayside stationary Rossby waves.
 These waves appear in some of the GCM simulations in \citet{hammond2024wasp43b} and produce a less sharply peaked longitudinal structure \citep{lewis2022temperature}.
 However, they also produce a two-peaked latitudinal structure with maxima north and south of the equator \citep{matsuno1966quasi}, but the data are not sufficiently precise to resolve or rule out a two-peaked structure in Figure \ref{fig:obs_w43b_miri_opt}.
 More observations might constrain the dayside structure strongly enough to detect such structures.
+We note that some of the the ``observable'' GCM maps in \citet{hammond2024wasp43b} have their two-peaked structures and their chevron-shaped structures suppressed compared to the original GCM simulation, making them more similar to the optimised map we derive here.